Trigger Rules

 Security Measures

-CNB_TOKEN Permission Restriction: The built-in CNB_TOKEN in pipeline environment variables is strictly limited to prevent unauthorized access
+| CNB_TOKEN Permission Restriction | The CNB_TOKEN built into the pipeline environment variables has strictly limited permissions to prevent unauthorized access |

 Usage Recommendations